ankuang05/DeFiIntel.ai/README.md

 # DeFiIntel.ai

-**DeFiIntel.ai** is an open-source, modular analytics and intelligence platform for detecting fraud, scams, and suspicious activity in the cryptocurrency and DeFi space.
-It leverages on-chain data, social sentiment, and machine learning to help users, researchers, and developers analyze memecoins, wallets, and token launches across multiple blockchains.
+**DeFiIntel.ai** is an open-source, analytics platform for detecting fraud, scams, and suspicious activity in the cryptocurrency and DeFi space.
+It uses on-chain data, social sentiment, and machine learning to help users, researchers, and developers analyze digitial assets, wallets, and token launches across multiple blockchains.

-## 🚀 Features
+## Features

-- **🔍 Multi-Chain Analysis**: Support for Solana and Ethereum with extensible architecture
+- ** Multi-Chain Analysis**: Support for Solana and Ethereum with extensible architecture
-- **📊 Real-Time Analytics**: Live data from Helius, Etherscan, GeckoTerminal, and Twitter APIs
-- **🤖 Machine Learning**: Advanced fraud detection using Random Forest and Isolation Forest models
+- ** Machine Learning**: Fraud detection using Random Forest and Isolation Forest models
-- **📈 Interactive Dashboard**: Modern Streamlit interface with real-time visualizations
+- ** Interactive Dashboard**: Modern Streamlit interface with accurate visualizations
-- **🎯 Risk Scoring**: Comprehensive risk assessment with multiple indicators
+- ** Risk Scoring**: Comprehensive risk assessment with multiple indicators
-- **🔧 Modular Design**: Easy to extend with new blockchains and data sources
+- ** Modular Design**: Easy to extend with new blockchains and data sources

-## 🏗️ Architecture
+## Architecture

 ```
 defiintel-ai/